orientalArg/orientalArg/README.md

 ## Hi there!
-I'm Joaquín Reynoso, I'm a web developer.
+My name is Joaquin Reynoso and I'm a web developer.
 ### A little about me:
 I've been working as a freelance developer for the past three years.
 I am fluent in JavaScript.
 Whenever possible, I like developing products with Modern JavaScript Frameworks like React and Astro.